 Comprehensive Addiction Treatment

-At Gracer Medical Group we have developed a comprehensive program to deal with all aspects of cocaine addiction: the psychosocial, nutritional and most importantly, the brain disease.
+At Gracer Behavioral Health Services we have developed a comprehensive program to deal with all aspects of cocaine addiction: the psychosocial, nutritional and most importantly, the brain disease.
 We use new treatments that aim at the underlying physical brain problems.
 We also use nutritional supplements tailored to each patient’s needs, and we treat depression and anxiety.

 We also employ the Recovery Maintenance Mode (RMM).
 The program starts with a comprehensive evaluation before treatment begins.
 We design a flexible, long term treatment plan that’s adjusted as your needs change over the next several months.
 Our system gives you a real head start on your path to a new drug free life.

 With the use of Prometa and other treatments our patients can usually bypass the months of tiredness and depression.
-In fact, at Gracer Medical Group our success rate for cocaine patients who stay in our program for a least one year is about 65%!
+In fact, at Gracer Behavioral Health Services our success rate for cocaine patients who stay in our program for a least one year is about 65%!

 To learn more about cocaine addiction treatment in Oakland, San Jose and Sacramento, call 925.277.1100 or send email.
-Gracer Medical Group on Norris Canyon Road in San Ramon—just off Crow Canyon Road—serves many cities in Northern California including the nearby communities of Walnut Creek, Danville, Dublin and Pleasanton.
+Gracer Behavioral Health Services on Norris Canyon Road in San Ramon—just off Crow Canyon Road—serves many cities in Northern California including the nearby communities of Walnut Creek, Danville, Dublin and Pleasanton.